These are unedited recordings of Bill's live seminars on

 spot on your table cloth?
 Is there confusion over which guest ordered which dish?
 Is it too dark to

 read the menu?
 Is the butter so hard it tears the bread?
-Are hot dishes lukewarm by the time they reach
+Are hot dishes lukewarm by the time they

-program looks at some of the seemingly insignificant details that can add up to
+business!
+This program looks at some of the seemingly insignificant details that can add up to

 cause guests to become disenchanted and take their business elsewhere.
 It is a light-hearted

 exercise in looking at the operation entirely from your guest's point of view ... the only

-50 Money-Making Marketing
+50 Money-Making Marketing Ideas

 Every restaurateur wants to build sales but nobody has an unlimited